 Those first few weeks home with a newborn are exhausting, and the last thing you want to stress about is running out of easy food.
 I recommend having your pantry stocked with staples that can be used to create simple meals, and plenty of snacks.

-Here is a list of items that you can buy ahead of time:
+Here is a list of items of a few items that you can buy ahead of time to get your wheels turning:

 - Spaghetti sauce